$\mathcal{O}$-operators and related structures on Leibniz algebras: Abstract

 \section{Abstract}

-Kupershmidt operator is a key to extend a Leibniz algebra by its representation.
-In this paper, we investigate several structures related to Kupershmidt operators on Leibniz algebras and introduce (dual) KN-structures on a Leibniz algebra associated to a representation.
-It is proved that Kupershmidt operators and dual KN-structures can generate each other with certain conditions.
-It is also shown that a solution of the strong Maurer-Cartan equation on the twilled Leibniz algebra gives rise to a dual KN-structure.
-Finally, the notions of $r-n$ structures, RBN-structures and $\mathcal{B}N$-structures on Leibniz algebras are thoroughly studied and shown to bear interesting interrelations.
+An $\mathcal{O}$-operator has been used to extend a Leibniz algebra by its representation.
+In this paper, we investigate several structures related to $\mathcal{O}$-operators on Leibniz algebras and introduce (dual) $\mathcal{O}$N-structures on Leibniz algebras associated to their representations.
+It is proved that $\mathcal{O}$-operators and dual $\mathcal{O}$N-structures generate each other under certain conditions.
+It is also shown that a solution of the strong Maurer-Cartan equation on the twilled Leibniz algebra gives rise to a dual $\mathcal{O}$N-structure.
+Finally, $r-n$ structures, RBN-structures and $\mathcal{B}N$-structures on Leibniz algebras are thoroughly studied and their interdependent relations are also studied.